 Backpacking through Morocco is the best way to experience the country.
 Food is incredibly cheap, and if you’re up for buying most of your meals from street vendors and market stalls you can easily eat like a prince while surviving off of less than $13 a day for food.

 Thirsty?
 Freshly squeezed orange juice or freshly brewed tea will only cost you a few cents.
 You can easily find hostels in Marrakesh for around $5 a night, and while transportation can be sketchy, you can get around safely for only a few dollars for a bus ride or taxi fare.

 Where will you be backpacking next?
-Visit Trekeffect for the best travel itinerary planner to plan your next trip and find the best backpacking tips, tricks, and backpacking essentials!
+Plan your next trip and find the best backpacking tips, tricks, and backpacking essentials, visit Trekeffect!